QED1224/Toontown-Resources/README.md

 ### How was Doodle trick experience calculated? <a name="doodle-t&t-1"></a>

-Doodle tricks had similarities to how gags gained experience.
-Each time a successful trick was performed, that trick would gain +20 experience points.
-Each trick required 10000 experience points to fully max the trick.
-10000 / 20 would require the Doodle to perform 500 successful tricks, in order to max that particular trick.
-To max all tricks, it would require an overall total of 3500 successful tricks.
+Doodle tricks have similarities to how gags gain experience.
+Each time a successful trick is performed, that trick gains +20 experience points.
+Each trick requires 10000 experience points to fully max.
+10000 / 20 requires the Doodle to perform 500 successful tricks, in order to max that particular trick.
+To max all tricks, an overall total of 3500 successful tricks are required.

-In addition, performing a successful trick would increase the `aptitiude` value of that trick by 0.002.
-When a trick was fully maxed, `aptitude` capped out at 1.0.
-To determine the `aptitude` value a doodle has, the following equation could be used.
+In addition, performing a successful trick increases the `aptitiude` value of that trick by 0.002.
+When a trick is fully maxed, `aptitude` capped out at 1.0.
+To determine the `aptitude` value a doodle has, the following equation can be used.

 ```python
 aptitude = trick experience / 10000